3. Legitimate Interest Assessment

 Collection of data – Individuals are informed of the collection of surveillance data by public information CCTV signs located in and around the premises.
 Electronic access control and visitor data is obtained by the data controller directly from the individual or their employer.

-Reuse of personal data from third parties – Personal data obtained from building occupiers is limited to their employees, visitors and contractors.
-The use of this data is limited to the operation of access control equipment, visitor logging and issue and use of the data controllers assets.
+Reuse of personal data from third parties – Personal data obtained from building occupiers is limited to information about their employees, visitors and contractors which is necessary for the operation of access control equipment, visitor logging and issue and use of the data controller’s assets.
+Where applicable, the data subjects are notified by the building occupier that their data will be shared in this way.
+The data is shared with the data controller solely for this purpose and is not repurposed.

-Possible impacts of the processing on people – It is not foreseen that there would be any negative impact provided that the data controllers policy is followed.
+Possible impacts of the processing on people – It is not foreseen that there would be any negative impact on the data subjects provided that the data controller’s policy and procedures are followed.
+Staff training ensures that said policies and procedures will be followed in practice.

-Control over the use of a persons data – Personal data will only be shared with organisations that are allowed access under UK law or if the disclosing data controller has entered into a data sharing agreement with a receiving data controller who has demonstrated a reasonable and lawful requirement for having access to the data.
+Control over the use of a person’s data – Personal data will only be shared externally with organisations that are allowed access under UK law, or if the disclosing data controller has entered into a data sharing agreement with a receiving data controller who has demonstrated a reasonable and lawful requirement for having access to the data.

-Objections to the processing – The processing is of types common throughout the commercial property sector and objections are proven to be extremely rare.
+Objections to the processing – This processing is common throughout the commercial property sector and objections are proven to be extremely rare.
+Data subjects will expect to have their personal data processed in this manner as it has been a stable of premises security and management for over a decade.

 Opt out – The necessity for maintaining a safe and secure environment does not allow for opting out of the use of personal data.